Pre-bootcamp Learner Notes

 For the time being, you don’t need to worry too much about what the various commands above actually did.
 However, here are some details to satisfy your curiosity:

-• git remote add origin git@github.com:YourName/Calculator.git: Git is a distributed version control system.
+: Git is a distributed version control system.
 Your local machine contains a complete and working git repository, but other people can also have a complete and working copy of the git repository.
 If one of those “other people” is GitHub, that provides a convenient way of sharing code between multiple people.
 This line just says that GitHub (specifically, your Calculator repository) should have a remote copy, and we’re naming that copy “origin”.
-The name “origin” is just a git convention meaning “the main copy” – but actually you could use any name, and Git doesn’t really do anything special to make one copy “more important” than another.
+The name “origin” is just a git convention meaning “the main copy” – but actually you could use any name, and Git doesn’t really do anything special to make one copy “more important” than another.git fetch

-• git fetch: This downloads all the latest changes from GitHub.
+: This downloads all the latest changes from GitHub.
 In this case, that means downloading the .gitignore file to your machine.
-But it’s not visible on your local machine yet…
+But it’s not visible on your local machine yet…git checkout main

-• git checkout main: This tells Git which version of the code you want to see.
+: This tells Git which version of the code you want to see.
 The “main” branch is the main copy of the code that’s currently being worked on.
-You’ll notice “Branch: main” is displayed in GitHub too – you can create multiple branches to track progress on different features under development, and this is useful if several people are working on your code at once.
+You’ll notice “Branch: main” is displayed in GitHub too – you can create multiple branches to track progress on different features under development, and this is useful if several people are working on your code at once.git add .

-• git add .: This tells Git to record the changes made to all the files at . which means the current working directory; you could equally well specify each individual file by name.
+which means the current working directory; you could equally well specify each individual file by name.git status

 2. Data types and variables